Who Do You Sue if You are Injured as a Worker at the Port of Miami?

 The LHWCA will compensate an injured Port of Miami barge boat employee for their medical treatment and two-thirds of their lost income.
 However, in many situations, a severe injury will diminish a worker’s capacity to do their job, or the injury could be permanently debilitating.
 If this is the case, the benefits provided under the LHWCA will likely be insufficient to cover an injured employee’s full financial losses.
 If you are unable to work again, you deserve to be compensated for your full economic damages.

 While an injured worker is prohibited from filing a personal injury lawsuit against their employer – they are entitled to file a civil claim against a liable third-party.
-In fact, under the LHWCA, an injured worker is allowed to collect workers’ compensation and receive an award from a personal injury lawsuit.
+In fact, under the LHWCA, an injured worker is allowed to collect workers’ compensation and receive an award from a personal injury lawsuit with a Florida Harbor Worker Injury Attorney.

 There are two provisions for filing a claim against a third-party under the LHWCA.
 Section 905(b) permits an injured worker to file a lawsuit against a shipowner.
 Additionally, Section 933 allows someone who was hurt because of the negligence of another party’s conduct to bring a lawsuit against the responsible person or entity.
 As per the LHWCA, an employer is exempt under Section 933.